 OpenAI Says Codex Can Already Work for Days, Easier Controls Coming

-OpenAI signaled that Codex, its agentic coding platform, can already sustain multi-day work on hard tasks when configured with small tweaks.
-The team will release changes to make these long-running workflows easier for everyone, marking a next step toward unattended engineering agents.
+OpenAI says its Codex agentic coding platform can already work for days on hard tasks with small configuration tweaks.
+The team plans to release changes that make these long-running workflows easier for everyone, signaling a near-term move toward multi-day autonomous engineering sessions.

 Long-running agentic workflows have been bottlenecked by context loss and orchestration drift over multi-hour sessions.
 The directional shift mirrors the unattended-project pattern targeted by Google's Gemini Enterprise Agent Platform, which launched with explicit multi-day support.
 Two large vendors converging on the same horizon points to where agentic coding is heading.